 We have Facebook and Instagram to thank for that.
 In our day, we would have never known who was at what party, football game, or restaurant.
 Today, teens are instagramming where they are every second of the day.
 Our teens are barraged with tags, notifications and bleeps every time someone they know (and quite possibly hate) posts something.
 Social media’s poison—the incessant need for others to know where you are and what you are doing—is destroying our teens’ self-esteem.

 This poor girl was suffering.
-After being blown off by her group of friends, she then watched their lives unfold before her eyes on social media.
+After being blown off by her group of friends, she then watched their lives unfold before her eyes.
+On social media.
 She is not the only one.
 Many of my students want to write about personal experiences that stem from FOMO.
 And while I am not averse to writing about social issues in a college application essay, I force them to reconcile what it is that made them grow from that experience.
-I ask them to dig deep and figure out why they were left feeling so insecure.
+I ask them to dig deep and figure out why they felt so insecure.
 I ask them to explain why they believe everything they see—the façade of phony happiness.
 They almost always, inevitably, come back to FOMO, Fear Of Missing Out.
 And then they must wrestle with the time wasted watching other people’s lives.

 Fear Of Missing Out is simply another manifestation of the impact social media has on our teens and their generation.
 It makes me sad every time I sit down with a student and hear the same tale and I am not sure how to make it right.